AlexStack/nextjs-redux-toolkit-saga-react-query-hook-form-materia-mui-typescript-scaffold/src/pages/api/README.md

 # What's this folder used for?

-**pages/api** folder files save NextJs' Server side API used throughout the application. can be access by /api/{filename}
+**pages/api** folder files save NextJs' SERVER SIDE API used throughout the application. can be access by /api/{filename}